mwoss/sound-stream/README.md

 ## Application setup
 On PC and Mac you can use install almost all dependencies using `pip`.
+If you have problem installing PyAudio via `pip` try installing it via Python wheel.
+You can find list of available wheel [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)

 Instruction for installing necessary libraries on Raspberry Pi in libs_install_inst.pdf (Polish language).